Sunday, January 24, 2021

 Mr. Lincoln wasn’t a story teller in the sense that people tell stories for the thing in the storyI doubt if he ever told a story just because it was a story.
 If he told an anecdote it was to illustrate or make more clear some point he wanted to impress.
 He had a marvelous aptitude for that…” [4]

-Even modern historians like Doris Kearns Goodwin said Lincoln’s form of storytelling demonstrated his “extraordinary ability to convey practical wisdom in the form of humorous tales his listeners could remember and repeat.”
+Even modern historians like Doris Kearns Goodwin recognize Lincoln’s ”extraordinary ability to convey practical wisdom in the form of humorous tales his listeners could remember and repeat.”
 [5]

-In her 1992 work, Abraham Lincoln the Orator, rhetoric scholar Lois Einhorn offers probably the most comprehensive breakdown of Lincoln’s story-telling technique - from his style:
+In her 1992 work, Abraham Lincoln, the Orator, rhetoric scholar Lois Einhorn offers one of the most comprehensive analyses of Lincoln’s storytelling technique—examining everything from his delivery style . . .

 “Lincoln’s pragmatic attitude toward life and speaking and his need to be understood – to reach the people — help explain the homespun nature of his humor…his stories were colloquial, concrete, colorful, and occasionally off-color.
 They included commonplace details, vivid imagery, frontier vernacular, and short, straightforward sentences that sometimes deviated from the formal rules of grammar.